Children and Young People

 B.PsySc (Hons), M.Psych (Clinical), MAPS, MACPA

-Andrea is a board registered Psychologist and Clinical Psychology Registrar who specialises in assessment and intervention for a range of presenting concerns affecting children, young people and their families.
+Andrea is a board registered Clinical Psychologist who specialises in assessment and intervention for a range of presenting concerns affecting children, young people and their families.

 Andrea completed undergraduate and honours degrees in psychology at La Trobe University, followed by a Master of Psychology (Clinical Psychology) at the University of Melbourne.
 As part of her post-graduate studies, Andrea completed research into how visual processing may contribute to the social communication deficits seen in Autism Spectrum Disorders.
 Her master’s research, completed in collaboration with Orygen Youth Heath, investigated the subjective experience of neurocognitive impairments in young people experiencing psychosis.